All Articles

 The underfloor — the biggest source of downforce on current cars — is being significantly simplified.
 The complex tunnels and intricate shaping that teams have spent hundreds of millions developing will be replaced with a more prescriptive design.

-The goal is twofold: reduce the performance gap between teams and make the cars less sensitive to dirty air, preserving the closer racing that ground-effect cars introduced in 2022.
+Two things are supposed to happen: the performance gap between teams narrows, and cars become less sensitive to dirty air — preserving the closer racing that ground-effect cars introduced in 2022.

 Teams will still find performance in floor development, but the window of opportunity is narrower.
 This is deliberately designed to prevent one team from running away with a dominant advantage the way Red Bull did in 2023.